sourcegraph/careers/job-descriptions/software-engineer-distribution.md

 We are looking for candidates with the following skills:

-- Comfortable using Go and Terraform (or similar infrastructure-as-code) to build tooling and automation for deployments, CI, and internal dev tools.
+- Comfortable using Terraform (or similar infrastructure-as-code) to build tooling and automation for deployments, CI, and internal dev tools.
 - Solid understanding of how to use Docker and Kubernetes to deploy non-trivial applications to cloud platorm providers (e.g. GCP, AWS).
 - Skilled at debugging customer problems followed by designing and implementing solutions to those problems.
 - Ability to communicate clearly and empathetically, especially in writing and documentation.